nikbrunner/bm/README.md

 # bm

 A vim-style TUI bookmark manager for the terminal.
-Ranger/yazi-inspired with Miller columns, keyboard-driven navigation, and simple JSON storage.
+Ranger/yazi-inspired with Miller columns, keyboard-driven navigation, and SQLite storage.

 ## Features